-Why Cutting-Edge Companies Use Slack
+Why cutting-edge companies use Slack

-Slack has become an indispensable work platform for forward-thinking companies like Square, OpenAI, Northwestern Mutual and more.
+Slack has become an indispensable work platform for forward-thinking companies like Revolut, OpenAI, Jägermeister and more.
 Whether it’s saving time by automating entire workflows or aligning faster through channels and huddles, each of these companies uses Slack to improve processes, drive productivity and boost ROI.

 Download this e-book to learn how Slack’s AI-powered platform for work helped: